androlabs/planning-poker-backend/README.md

 ## Requirements

+- Exists a Team
+- Exists a Users
-- Exists a session
+- Exists a Sprints
-- Exists a peoples
+- Exists a Topic
-- Exists a owner of session
+- Exists one or more owner of Team
-- A session can grouper a or more peoples
+- A Team can grouper a or more users
-- In session exists a owner session
-- A owner can be invite more peoples for own session
+- A owner can be invite more users for own Team
 - A topic is any generic for vote
-- Peoples can be votes in topics
+- Users can be votes in topics

 ## Entities

-### Session
+### Team

 - id
 - name

-### People
+### User

 - id
 - name
+- email
+- password

+### Sprint

+- id
+- name
+- date_init
+- date_end

+## Topic

+- id
+- name
+- description
+- point

-### Session-People
+### Team-User

-- session_id
+- team_id
-- people_id
+- user_id
 - is_owner

-### Session-Invites
+### Team-Invites

-- session_id
+- team_id
 - who_invite
 - expires
 - secret_invite